byukan/Chatbots-NLP/README.md

+# Chatbots using NLP approaches from NLPIA, Lane, et al.

 # codechef-NLP and MORE: OkCupid Dating Profiles Analysis, and Book Summaries

 #### - 9/13/19: Adding production-style development workflow using Docker and Kubernetes